cloudant/java-cloudant/README.md

 If you are a Cloudant customer please contact Cloudant support for help with any issues.

 It is also possible to open issues [here in github](../../issues).

+## Caching, Encryption, and Compression

+Caching data at the client, when it is appropriate for the application, can often improve performance considerably.
+In some cases, it may also be desirable to encrypt or compress data at the client.
+There is no built-in support for caching, encryption or compression at the client in java-cloudant.
+Other Java libraries that are [not officially supported by Cloudant](https://docs.cloudant.com/libraries.html#-client-libraries), but can provide these capabilities are:

+* [java-cloudant-cache](https://github.com/cloudant-labs/java-cloudant-cache) can be used to provide caching integrated with the API of java-cloudant.

+* [storage-client-library](https://github.com/aruniyengar/storage-client-library) can be used to provide client-side encryption and compression.